Battle of Taierzhuang: Japanese retreat (April 5–7)

 The Chinese forces, sensing victory, were reinvigorated with rage and attacked the trapped Japanese troops, executing wounded Japanese soldiers where they lay with rifle and pistol shots.
 Chinese soldiers also deployed Soviet tanks against the Japanese defenders.
 Japanese artillery were unable to return fire for lack of shells, whilst their tanks were immobilized without fuel.
-Japanese attempts at airdroping supplies failed, and most of the packages fell into Chinese hands.
+Japanese attempts at airdropping supplies failed, and most of the packages fell into Chinese hands.
 Gradually, Japanese infantry were reduced to machine gun and mortar fire, then their rifles and machine guns, and finally bayonet charges.

 With the various Chinese counter-attacks all accomplishing their objectives, the Japanese line finally collapsed on April 7.
 Both the 10th and 5th Divisions, having been bled dry of men and ammunition, were forced into retreat.

 Around 2,000 Japanese soldiers fought their way out of Taierzhuang, leaving behind thousands of their dead.
 Some of the soldiers who left committed hara kiri.
 Chinese casualties were roughly the same, a significant improvement over the costly campaigns in Shanghai and Nanjing.